-Yann Vasseur is completing a thesis co-supervised by Gilles Celeux and Marie-Laure Martin-Magniette on this topic, which is also an interesting investigation domain for the latent block model developed by SELECT.
-For this work, Yann Vasseur is dealing with high-dimensional ill-posed problems where the number of variable is almost equal to the number of observations.
-He has designed heuristic tools using regularized regression methods to circumvent this difficulty.
+Yann Vasseur has completed a thesis co-supervised by Gilles Celeux and Marie-Laure Martin-Magniette on this topic, which is also an interesting investigation domain for the latent block model developed by SELECT.
+For this work, Yann Vasseur dealt with high-dimensional ill-posed problems where the number of variable was almost equal to the number of observations.
+He designed heuristic tools using regularized regression methods to circumvent this difficulty.